hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/keys_and_signatures/mcuboot_smp_custom_key/README.md

 ```
 Also see the [Imgtool documentation](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.9.1/mcuboot/imgtool.html).

+## Disclaimer
+This code/configuration is not thoroughly tested or qualified and should be considered provided “as-is”.
+Please test it with your application and let me know if you find any issues.

 ## Test that it fails
 After testing this once successfully, try to create a new key as described above.